pbaja/SensorsHub/readme.md

  - Multiple accounts with permissions
  - Allow sensors to send Field descriptions and display names when creating them
  - Sending data TO sensors
- - Multiple field types: bool, int, float
+ - Multiple field types: bool, int, float, percent
  - Comparing data for multiple periods from multiple fields